 If you’re not quite sure that you need that sort of automation, you can find out by using our built-in alerting system.
 Configure alerts to look for 95th percentile traffic that is above your CIRs.
 If you regularly get notifications from these alerts, then it’s likely that the developer resources required to build an automated traffic rebalancing process would provide a solid return on investment.

 “Kentik” literally means visible in Yiddish (as discovered by Avi Freedman, our co-founder and CEO).
 Figuratively speaking, Kentik is here to give you new eyes: to provide you with the exact visibility you need to deliver a great network experience.
 That helps make your user and customer experience the best it can be, while also keeping a lid on your costs.
-If you’d like to learn more, check out the Kentik Detect product page, visit our NetFlow Analysis solutions page, or get the free Kentik Detect overview white paper.
+If you’d like to learn more, check out the Kentik Detect product page and visit our NetFlow Analysis solutions page.